DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world5.md

 But that was only for a moment.

 "I doubt it is possible for humans...
-But, even if by some miracle it does happen, it will be result of Alfreya-sama's own will."
+But, even if by some miracle it does happen, it will be result of Alfreyja-sama's own will."

 For the foreign gods alliance to collapse due to internal strife would be the worst possible scenario.
-Compared to that, even if Heaven lord Alfreya would fall, there will be hope to revive their races' alliance.
+Compared to that, even if Heaven lord Alfreyja would fall, there will be hope to revive their races' alliance.
-This was the bitter result of discussion among close aides of Alfreya.
+This was the bitter result of discussion among close aides of Alfreyja.

 "Our plan doesn't change.
 Saving the elven elder is our utmost priority.
-It will be up to Jeanne-sama how the battle with Alfreya will end.
+It will be up to Jeanne-sama how the battle with Alfreyja will end.
 Let's go."

 Giving a signal with eyes to both of her subordinates she started walking.